 Here is how the ASQ works:

-- For each question, you’ll be asked to choose between ‘yes’, ‘sometimes’ and ‘not yet’, based on what your child is able to do at this point in time.
+- For each question, you’ll be asked to choose between ‘yes’, ‘sometimes’ and ‘not yet’, based on what your child is able to do at this point in time

-Here is how to social-emotional questionnaire works:
+Here is how the social-emotional questionnaire works:

 - You complete the questionnaire in much the same way as the ASQ, answering each question ‘most of the time’, ‘sometimes’ and ‘rarely or never’, depending on where you feel your child is in their development.

 Remember, every child is unique and will develop and learn at their own pace.
-As a parent or carer, you know your child best so it’s really important that you are able to take an active role in any developmental assessments.
+As a parent or carer, you know your child best so it’s really important that you are able to take an active role in these developmental assessments.